The Dirac Vacuum in Discrete Spacetime: The 1+1-D modified Dirac QW

 We can again define the Dirac sea by filling up all the negative energy states.
 Again, a negative energy particle might excite to a positive energy state leading to pair creation.
 However, the parameter $\theta$ allows us to pull energies away from the problematic boundary ($E=\pm\pi/\delta t$) and create a gap.
 The high-energy particles are no longer in the same region where we would expect them to have the dynamics of a Dirac particle.
 Due to the energy gap, we might expect the amplitude for high-momentum particle creation to be damped.
 Moreover, we have the following theorem which we prove in Appendix \ref{app:theorem}.

-\begin{theorem} For any $0\leq mc^2\delta t<\pi/2$, there exists a $\theta$ such that $\abs{\widetilde{E}^{\pm}_p}<\pi/2$. \end{theorem}
+\begin{theorem} For any $0\leq mc^2\delta t<\pi/2$, there exists a $\theta$ such that $\abs{\widetilde{E}^{\pm}_p}\delta t<\pi/2$. \end{theorem}

 In other words, we can choose an appropriate value of $\theta$ such that the gap between the positive and negative energy states at the problematic boundary is larger than $\pi/\delta t$ as in Figure \ref{fig:ModCompare}.
 Then, pair creation never leads to release of `positive' energy.
+In particular in order for a particle to 'jump' from anywhere in the Dirac sea to a positive energy state would require the absorption of energy in the range $2mc^2<E<\tfrac{\pi}{\delta t}$ from some other field, rather than emitting positive energy into that other field.

+Finally, it is also interesting to note that we do not get an energy gap at the problematic boundary for all possible values of $\theta$.
+In particular, when $2\theta = mc^2 \delta t$, the mass gap at the $E=\pm\pi/\delta t$ boundary vanishes.